EMPAT94/empat94.github.io/_gs/Chapter 2 - Class Selection.md

 <br />

 After a while, I told them that I had taken the Mage Class.
-Thankfully, all I got were a few confused looks.
+All I got were a few confused looks in return.
 It seems that the attributes were also dependent on the Class.
 As such, the Knight Class had a "Vigor" attribute that resulted in extra HP regeneration, while the Scout had "Stealth" attribute - I had neither.
 Healer had an "Attunement" that affected the rate of healing applied to others.
 I realized I had no clue what effects attributes had, so took another look at the Status Window, this time willing it to show me attribute description.

 ---